Kim Wilde: MCA years

 In 1988, Wilde released her biggest selling album to date, Close, which returned her to the UK top 10 and spent almost eight months on the UK album chart.
 It produced four major European hits: "Hey Mister Heartache", "You Came", "Never Trust a Stranger" and "Four Letter Word" (the last 3 were Top 10 hits in the UK).
 The release of the album coincided with a tour of Europe, where she was the opening act for Michael Jackson's Bad World Tour.
 Wilde released her next studio album, Love Moves, in 1990.
-The album barely made the UK Top 40, and, although it was a Top 10 success in Scandinavian countries, it failed to sell as well as its predecessor and only spawned two minor hits, "It's Here" a Top 20 success in Middle and Northern Europe as well as "Can't Get Enough (Of Your Love)", her last Top 20 hit in France.
-She toured Europe again, this time opening for fellow Briton David Bowie.
+The album barely made the UK Top 40, and, although it was a Top 10 success in Scandinavian countries, it failed to sell as well as its predecessor and only spawned two minor hits, "It's Here," a Top 20 success in Middle and Northern Europe as well as "Can't Get Enough (Of Your Love)", her last Top 20 hit in France.
+She toured Europe again as the opening act for David Bowie.

 A collaboration with Rick Nowels, who had produced hits for Stevie Nicks and Belinda Carlisle, resulted in the guitar-driven pop of the single "Love Is Holy" and the album Love Is (1992).
 The album's success was again limited to a small number of countries, though the single became another Top 20 hit in the UK, and the second single ("Heart over Mind") also made the Top 40.
 In 1993, she released her first official compilation album The Singles Collection 1981–1993, which was a success throughout Europe and Australia and the dancefloor-influenced single "If I Can't Have You" (a cover of the Yvonne Elliman song from the film Saturday Night Fever that was penned by the Bee Gees), became her last UK Top 20 Hit as well as a No. 3 hit in Australia.

 Wilde embarked on a huge "Greatest Hits" concert tour through Europe in 1994 and also toured Australia and Japan for the first time in six years.
 Her next studio album, Now & Forever (1995), was a commercial failure worldwide.
 Her single "Breakin' Away", however, was a minor hit, and the follow-up, "This I Swear", was also a minor hit in Europe.
 She released the single "Shame" in 1996, an Evelyn "Champagne" King cover.
 From February 1996 to February 1997, Wilde appeared in London's West End production of the rock musical, Tommy.
-After this, Wilde started recording a new studio album.
-However, there were problems with her record company – MCA Records had by that time become part of Universal Music Group – and legal problems concerning the songs.
-Subsequently, Wilde abandoned the album which remains unreleased.